ted-eckel/material_note/README.md

 - Apply complex styling to notes while editing

 ## Features
-Both notes and notebooks are stored on the sidebar
+Both notes and notebooks are displayed on the sidebar, while note editing is done in the react-quill

 ## Bonus Features (TBD)
 - [ ] Search through notes for blocks of text